stephenh/stephenh.github.com/drafts/dependency-injection-alternatives.markdown

 I've had good luck with AspectJ, a technology specifically built for weaving method interception throughout your codebase, and, so far, think it is a better choice for weaving concerns throughout layers of your codebase.

+Maybe by killing all of the proxies we could finally be done with declarative transaction management.
+But I'll leave that alone for now.

 So, What is Dependency Injection, Really?
 -----------------------------------------